SEO for Subscription Box companies

 Low hanging fruit for subscription box services

-SEO's are always guilty of speaking in their own made up lingo, with 'low hanging fruit' indicating a task that can be done which is easy to complete and with near instant results.
-When I do SEO for any company I always like to prioritise those tasks as you want to get the ball rolling as soon as possible.
+When I do SEO for any company I always like to prioritise the so called low hanging fruit as you want to get the ball rolling as soon as possible.
 Then you can dedicate time to the more strategic, longer term initiatives.

 For subscription box companies there may be plenty of easy wins to be had, but ultimately it's going to depend on the size and shape of the company.
 If you're a start up or just getting off the ground then you may be a bit limited here, whereas a more established company likely has lots of data to work with, more brand awareness and so more branded organic traffic, and so most of the low hanging fruit will be available to those subscription box companies that have grown organically (without SEO consideration) but which now would like to scale their growth.
 Those such companies may have overlooked simple tweaks or adjustments, or may have the data at their fingertips - they've just not spotted the opportunities that are present.